 Katana Development Starter Kit¶

-This tutorial will help you set up and use the Katana Development Starter Kit for building applications on Katana and its testnet, Tatara.
+This tutorial will help you set up and use the Katana Development Starter Kit for building applications on Katana and its testnets, Tatara and Bokuto.

 What is Katana?¶